notexactlyawe/cameronmacleod.com/content/pages/cv.md

 Ironcraft is a small business in my home town that wanted to improve its online presence.
 Over the course of 3 months I managed to increase the unique monthly visitor count for the site from 300 to 1400 and improve both the usability and speed of their website.

+**Abbey Court Guest House**

+My parents have run guest houses since I was born.
+This has meant I have grown up helping them out in both customer-facing roles and in technical maintenance roles.
+It has given me a great phone manner, professionalism with customers face to face and experience in high-pressure environments from helping in the kitchen in the mornings.
+One project I undertook towards the end of my time at home was rebuilding our network to offer a free Wi-fi service to our guests.
+We now have a reliable network with 100% house coverage that can handle 25 users with all their devices at a time.

 Voluntary positions
 -------------------